 Art 3.
-All able and eligible players must be in the lineup for the entire game except in Liberty.
+All able and eligible players must be in the lineup and in the batting order for the entire game, except in Liberty.
 There can be no substitute batters or pinch hitters.
 All able and eligible players, including Farm Team players, will constitute the "batting order" and all players will bat during the entire game in the order established by the lineup.
 The only exception to this rule exists if a player is temporarily or permanently removed from the game due to injury, illness, or disciplinary action or has to leave the game early for personal reasons.